 Four Types of CIDs.
 As defined in Civil Code §4100, a Davis-Stirling CID may be any of the following:

 Commercial & Industrial.
 Commercial and industrial developments can take any of the four residential forms described above.
 Instead of homeowners, they consist of business owners who use their space for business purposes.

 Mixed Use.
 If the commercial properties are put in the same development as residential units, it becomes a mixed-use development.

 Management.
-Because it has common area and use restrictions, a Davis-Stirling CID must have an association manage it.
+Because a CID has common area and use restrictions, it must have an association manage it.

 Use Restrictions.
 California's Supreme Court described the importance of CC&Rs as follows: